Open help menu

 Description

 Experiential Letter Writing is the easiest way to introduce role play into your practice.
 It is structured and focused and allows clients to express themselves fully to a part of themselves or a significant person in their lives.
 Clients may also write a letter they wish to receive and either choose a role player to represent that other person and have the letter read to them or choose a role player to represent themselves(or use an empty chair) and read the letter to themselves (playing that other person).
 Letter writing is a “near psychodramatic technique” that grows out of psychodrama.
-It has a beginning, middle, and end, and it is role-based in that it is to someone, whether to the self or another.
+It has a beginning, middle, and end, and it is role-based in that it is to someone, and from someone, whether to the self or another.
 It is a good way to incorporate small forms of psychodrama in a contained manner.

 Letter Writing